-This document reports the first version of the data management plan for the RE-SAMPLE project.
+This document reports the third version of the data management plan for the RE-SAMPLE project.
 It analyses the main aspects of data management policy with the help of the template provided by the Horizon 2020 Online manual.
 Accordingly, it presents a summary of the data collected and generated in RE-SAMPLE, explores how the data can be made FAIR (Findable, Accessible, Interoperable, and Re-usable), evaluates the allocation of resources and data security, and addresses ethical and other issues.
-This data management plan will be updated several times on the basis of new developments in the course of the project.
+This data management plan will be updated one more time before the end of the project on the basis of latest developments.